 What is dry food?

-Dry food is usually bagged kibble containing 3-11% water, it’s more convenient and typically less expensive, it can remain at room temperature for 1-3 hours if dry.
+Dry food is usually bagged kibble containing 3-11% water, it’s more convenient and typically less expensive.

-Because it contains only about 10% water, dry food is more energy-dense than wet food and cheaper per pound so it will take less volume to provide the nutrients to your dog, it’s also easier to measure and less messy.
+Because it contains only about 10% water, dry food is more energy-dense than wet food and cheaper per pound so it will take less volume to provide the nutrients to your dog.

 Manufacturers try to give dry food a better taste by coating it with fats, gravy and other flavoring.